Cupellation

-Cupellation is a refining process in metallurgy where ores or alloyed metals are treated under very high temperatures and have controlled operations to separate noble metals, like gold and silver, from base metals, like lead, copper, zinc, arsenic, antimony, or bismuth, present in the ore.
-The process is based on the principle that precious metals do not oxidise or react chemically, unlike base metals.
+Cupellation is a refining process in metallurgy in which ores or alloyed metals are treated under very high temperatures and subjected to controlled operations to separate noble metals, like gold and silver, from base metals, like lead, copper, zinc, arsenic, antimony, or bismuth, present in the ore.
+The process is based on the principle that precious metals typically oxidise or react chemically at much higher temperatures than base metals.
 When they are heated at high temperatures, the precious metals remain apart, and the others react, forming slags or other compounds.

 Since the Early Bronze Age, the process was used to obtain silver from smelted lead ores.
 By the Middle Ages and the Renaissance, cupellation was one of the most common processes for refining precious metals.
-By then, fire assays were used for assaying minerals: testing fresh metals such as lead and recycled metals to know their purity for jewellery and coin making.
+By then, fire assays were used for assaying minerals: testing fresh metals such as lead and recycled metals to determine their purity for jewellery and coin making.
 Cupellation is still in use today.